-If the target receives a Text Request with the Target Transfer Tag set to the reserved value of 0xffffffff, it discards its internal information (resets state) associated with the given Initiator Task Tag.
+When the target receives a Text Request with the Target Transfer Tag set to the reserved value of Oxffffffff, it resets its internal information (resets state) associated with the given Initiator Task Tag.

-When a target cannot finish the operation in a single text response, and does not have enough resources to continue it rejects the Text request with the appropriate Reject code.
-A target may reset its internal state associated with an Initiator Task Tag, state expressed through the Target Transfer Tag if the initiator fails to continue the exchange for some time.
-The target may reject subsequent Text requests with the Target Transfer Tag set to the "stale" value.
+When a target cannot finish the operation in a single Text Response, and does not have enough resources to continue it rejects the Text Request with the appropriate Reject code.

+A target may reset its internal state associated with an Initiator Task Tag (the current negotiation state), state expressed through the Target Transfer Tag if the initiator fails to continue the exchange for some time.
+The target may reject subsequent Text Requests with the Target Transfer Tag set to the "stale" value.